vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 The letter '#' signifies the jivatma who is ever subservient to the Lord.
 The middle letter '3' is taken to signify Goddess Lakshmi and in that case the jivatman is to be known as subscrvient or shesha to both of them.
 This atman is, therefore, described as subservient or 'sheshabhuta' to both the Lord and His consort.

 If the middle letter is taken in the sense of avadharana' or emphasis, it becomes significant that the jivatman is subscrvient to only Paramatman and not to any other person and as it has already been made clear, the jivatman is never subservient to other deities and devotees of other deities.
 This 'Bhagavat-Sheshatva' extends upto the 'sheshatva' of the 'Bhagavatas', as it is the desire of the Supreme Paramatman.

-290

-Essence of Srimad Rahasyatraya Saram

 III

 The third letter ' signifies the jivatman and through him, all things that are subservient to the Lord.
 4914 ans I' points out that 'Haire' signifies the jivatman who is different and discinct from the non-sentient entities on the one hand and on the other hand the Supreme Paramatman, who happens to be the twentysixth entity and who is signified as the cause of everything else, and the redeemer of all by the first letter.